Artesia, New Mexico: A Guide to Living, Working & Visiting (2026)

 Healthcare in Artesia, NM

 For a community of its size, Artesia has exceptional healthcare infrastructure.
-Artesia General Hospital is a 25-bed nonprofit critical access hospital at 702 N. 13th St. It’s been part of this community since 1939 — community-owned, locally focused, and nationally recognized.
+Artesia General Hospital is a 25-bed nonprofit acute care community hospital at 702 N. 13th Street.
+It has been part of this community since 1939: community-owned, locally focused, and nationally recognized.

-For patients and residents, that translates to shorter wait times and personalized care.
-They also have access to services including advanced imaging and robotic-assisted surgery using Mako SmartRobotics™, technology that many larger hospitals don’t offer.
+AGH holds DNV accreditation and is the only hospital in New Mexico to earn Great Place to Work certification.
+For patients and residents, that commitment shows up as shorter wait times and personalized care, along with access to advanced imaging and robotic-assisted surgery using Mako SmartRobotics, technology that many larger hospitals do not offer.

-For healthcare professionals, practicing at AGH means broader scope of practice and technology that rivals urban hospitals.
-We believe in a team culture that earned that Great Place to Work® designation.
-You’re not a number here.
+For healthcare professionals, practicing at AGH means a broader scope of practice and technology that rivals urban hospitals, inside the team culture that earned that Great Place to Work designation.
+You are not a number here.
+See our careers page or call 575-748-3333 to view open positions.

 Things to Do in Artesia, New Mexico